-Day 16 Wed – KATHERINE/KAKADU/MARY RIVER WILDERNESS RETREAT
+Day 16 Wed – KATHERINE/KAKADU NATIONAL PARK/COOINDA VILLAGE

-Day 17 Thu – MARY RIVER WILDERNESS RETREAT
+Day 17 Thu – KAKADU NATIONAL PARK/COOINDA VILLAGE/MARY RIVER WILDERNESS RETREAT

 Day 18 Fri – WILDMAN RIVER/DARWIN/CAIRNS

 This morning we travel back to civilization and the Darwin Airport for our mid day flight to vibrant tropical Cairns on the coast of North Queensland.
 On our arrival we have brief sightseeing of the city before checking in to our resort hotel situated in a relaxed tropical setting on the foreshore of the Bay.
 Your private balcony rewards with entrancing sea views over Cairns Harbor.
 Our hotel operates an hourly shuttle to Cairns city center.
-Dinner tonight is hosted by a local Cairns service organization.
+Get to know the friendly locals at dinner tonight, hosted by a local Cairns service organization.

 Daily Activity: Optional evening walking on Cairns Esplanade.